Peru signs deal to purchase 12 million additional doses of Pfizer vaccine

-AmericasPeru signs deal to purchase 12 million additional doses of Pfizer vaccine

-Peru President Francisco Sagasti announced on Wednesday a fresh deal with Pfizer Inc (PFE.N) and BioNTech SE (22UAy.DE) to purchase an additional 12 million doses of their vaccine against COVID-19 as a fierce second wave of the virus ravages the country.
+LIMA (Reuters) -Peru President Francisco Sagasti announced on Wednesday a fresh deal with Pfizer Inc and BioNTech SE to purchase an additional 12 million doses of their vaccine against COVID-19 as a fierce second wave of the virus ravages the country.

 The president said on social media the additional shots would be delivered by year’s end.